Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

 In a typical application, the host first transfers data to be operated on by the kernel from host memory into global memory.
 The kernel subsequently operates on the data, storing results back to the global memory.
 Upon kernel completion, the host transfers the results back into the host memory.
 Data transfers between the host and global memory introduce latency, which can be costly to the overall application.
 To achieve acceleration in a real system, the benefits achieved by the hardware acceleration kernels must outweigh the added latency of the data transfers.

 The source code for each module is located under its module in the ./src directory:
   + Take a look at the host code and notice the several APIs that are used.
 Notice how the data is tranferred back and forth to the kernel an back.
+The execution model can be broken down into the following steps:
+     + The host program writes the data needed by a kernel into the global memory of the attached device through the PCIe interface on an Alveo Data Center accelerator card, or through the AXI bus on an embedded platform.
+     + The host program sets up the kernel with its input parameters.
+     + The host program triggers the execution of the kernel function on the FPGA.
+     + The kernel performs the required computation while reading data from global memory, as necessary.
+     + The kernel writes data back to global memory and notifies the host that it has completed its task.
+     + The host program reads data back from global memory into the host memory and continues processing as needed
   + Take a look at the kernel code.
 This code will be compiled inside the Vitis tools and transformed into an hardware description that the Vivado tool can implement onto Xilinx devices.
 As we'll the goal on that code is to make it as efficient as possible in regards to the available hardware.

 You could either import this design as a pre-setup project in the Vitis GUI or run make.